ashwinvaidya17/DMAS2019_B19/README.md

 (Note : since the test is against the zero order and first order we need to make choices as mentiond in the step 3 and 4).
 6. At the next step, you need to enter the number of rounds/runs that the agents need to play for one round (eg, 15 round/runs).
 7. Then, you need to enter the number of Games that agents need to play (eg,5 games).
-8. After the simulation ends, you find the ``result.txt`` file in the rsp&rpsls folder. which stores the result of the game.
+8. After the simulation ends, you find the ``result.txt`` file in the rsp&rpsls folder, which stores the result of the game.

 ## Blotto-game